risingwavelabs/risingwave-docs-legacy/docs/guides/supabase-integration.md

 ## Ingest data into RisingWave

-Then we can use the [PostgreSQL CDC connector](/guides/ingest-from-postgres-cdc.md) to replicate data from Supabase to RisingWave.
+Then, we can use the [PostgreSQL CDC connector](/guides/ingest-from-postgres-cdc.md) to replicate data from Supabase to RisingWave.

-To ingest data into RisingWave in real-time, you need to create two tables with connector settings in RisingWave:
+To ingest data into RisingWave in real time, you need to create two tables with connector settings in RisingWave:

 ```sql title="First table"
 CREATE TABLE users (